 One of the least expensive ways to upgrade a man’s wardrobe is to buy new socks.
-Men’s socks are relatively inexpensive and one of the few outlets for a man to add color, express some personality and be a little wild.
+Men’s socks are relatively inexpensive and one of the few outlets for a man to add color and express some personality.
 To follow is a guide for where to buy colorful and unique men’s socks online from an amazing crop of menswear entrepreneurs and e-commerce pioneers, updated for 2019.

 While Swedish-born Happy Socks are amazing — and nearly ubiquitous these days in major department and outlet chains like DSW, Century 21 and Nordstrom Rack — a host of entrepreneurs are putting out impressive alternatives.